FruitieX/teleirc/README.md

 Telegram <-> IRC gateway.

-* Uses the `node-telegram-bot` library for Telegram communication
+* Uses the [node-telegram-bot](https://github.com/orzFly/node-telegram-bot) library for Telegram communication
-* IRC communication via martynsmith's `node-irc` module
+* IRC communication via martynsmith's [node-irc](https://github.com/martynsmith/node-irc) module
-* All Telegram messages sent to IRC channel
+* All Telegram messages are sent to IRC channel
 * IRC messages sent to Telegram only when bot is hilighted (configurable)

 Setup
 -----

-First set up your bot via the "BotFather" telegram user.
-Save your bot token somewhere for now.
-Remember to allow the bot to see all messages via the `/setprivacy` command to BotFather, otherwise only messages starting with a slash are visible.

     git clone https://github.com/FruitieX/teleirc
     cd teleirc
     npm install
     cp teleirc_config.js.example ~/.teleirc_config.js

-    $EDITOR ~/.teleircConfig.js # note that you have to change most config variables! node teleirc.js
+Next, set up your bot via the [BotFather](https://telegram.me/botfather) Telegram user.
+Save your bot token in `~/.teleirc_config.js`.
+Remember to allow the bot to see all messages via the `/setprivacy` command to `BotFather`, otherwise only messages starting with a slash are visible to teleirc.

+Now read through the rest of `~/.teleirc_config.js` and change the configuration as appropriate.

+When you're done, launch teleirc with:

+    npm start

+Optional: For your convenience, there is an included systemd unit file in `teleirc.service`.

 Special thanks
 --------------

-Thanks to @warbaque for implementation with TG Bot API!
+Thanks to [warbaque](https://github.com/warbaque) for an implementation using Telegram Bot API!